paxkym/Shrek-game-engine/README.md

 ---
 ## Section 1
 This section will be an overview of how the game engine works.
 The usage is documented in further sections.
+The game engine as shown on its github repository contains an additional game bundled in with the library.
+This is an absolute necessity for testing, and the game may be played if you wish, or can be ignored.
+All code (including the game) is free, and open-source under the MIT License.
 #### Basic overview
 Shrek game engine is a bitmap game engine which is desgned for ease of animation, utility, speed, and small size.
+The game engine is 100% frontend code that can be run in the browser, Or be used in an app (That supports web rendering).
+It is not reccomended however, that the engine is used in a browser, as a web browser may slow down code execution.
+This will drop the frame rate, and may cause som sub-frame processing glitches.
+Instead, use a dedicated renderer; You may also use a framework of your choice, although the reccomended usage is in electron.
 #### Structure
 Shrek game engine contains four main structures:
 ##### Items